-Abandoned cart email is an automated message sent to users who left the website without completing the purchase.
+Abandoned cart email is an automated message sent to users who left the website without completing their purchase.
 It aims to drive people back to a shopping cart and increase sales.
-Abandoned cart emails are a way to remind about your products before users decide to buy from competitors.
+Abandoned cart emails are a way to remind users about your products before users decide to buy from competitors.

-Either way, if nearly all carts left abandoned you need to fill that gap.
+Either way, if nearly every cart is left abandoned, you need to fill that gap.
 You can send abandoned cart emails using Automation 360 in SendPulse.
-Below is the list of best practices to help you increase sales, build more engaging relationships with the audience, and show that you care.
+Below is a list of best practices to help you increase sales, build more engaging relationships with the audience, and show that you care.

-To achieve that high open rate in abandoned cart emails, clarify that the point of the email is to drive users back to complete the purchase.
-Create subject lines like “You left something behind” or “Complete your purchase in two clicks.”
+To achieve a high open-rate with abandoned cart emails, clarify that the point of the email is to drive users back to complete the purchase.
+Create subject lines like “You left something behind” or “Complete your purchase with two clicks.”
 Personalize subject lines by adding the user’s name, or mention the exact product that was abandoned: “Jason, we prepared your Adidas shoes for shipping.
 Are you in?”
-Use emojis if that fits your business style, for instance: “There is a ★★★★★ lipstick in your cart.”
+Use emojis if that fits your business style, for instance: “There is ★★★★★ lipstick in your cart.”

-Back your subject line with a preheader text, continuing the subject line’s idea and adding a sense of urgency: “Note that your shopping cart gets empty in 5..
+Back up your subject line with preheader text, continuing the subject line’s idea and adding a sense of urgency: “Note that your shopping cart gets empty in 5..
 4..
 3 days.”

-Image is the first thing that draws the reader’s attention when they open an email.
-To remind the recipient about the value they miss, add the product’s image from an appealing angle.
+Images are the first thing that draw reader’s attention when they open an email.
+To remind the recipient about the value they are missing out on, add the product’s image from an appealing angle.

-Abandoned cart email helps to recover up to 36% of uncompleted purchases, so your message should make customers change their minds shortly.
+Abandoned cart emails help recover up to 36% of uncompleted purchases, so your message should make customers change their minds quickly.
 Touch the recipients with emotional text using humor to the point.
 Selling fresh berries, write something like this: “How big is the cake if there’s a kilo of cherries on top?
 Let us transfer you back to your cart, so you could grab your fresh cherries and find out 🍒🍒🍒.”
-Below the images and copy, remind the cost of each item including the shipping cost.
+Below the images and copy, remind the cost of each item, including the shipping cost.
 Provide the total.

 The example below brings to mind all possible situations when being on a roll is subconsciously associated with drinking whiskey.
 It’s humorous, creative, and builds a positive image of owning that bottle.

-Giving away some of your profit might be a decision hard to make, so perhaps you shouldn’t give a discount in the first abandoned cart email.
-However, with enough resources at hand, you can renew your original proposal with extra value to drive customers back to the abandoned cart.
-Motivate recipients to get back and complete that purchase: if you sell works of art, offer a 10% discount for a painting, free shipping, or give away a catalog of the best selling young artists, like in the example below.
+Giving away some of your profit is a hard decision to make, so perhaps you shouldn’t give a discount in the first abandoned cart email.
+However, with enough resources at hand, you can renew your original proposal with extra value to drive customers back to their abandoned cart.
+Motivate recipients to come back and complete that purchase: if you sell works of art, offer a 10% discount for a painting, free shipping, or give away a catalog of the best selling young artists, like in the example below.

-A call-to-action in an abandoned cart email should drive users back to complete the purchase.
-Include a single CTA at the bottom of the message, since abandoned cart email has a single obvious goal.
-Create the button that contrasts with the background color, big enough to catch the reader’s eye.
-Write the brief and clear text in abandoned cart CTA like “Complete purchase,” “Back to cart,” etc.
+A call-to-action in an abandoned cart email should drive users back to your site to complete the purchase.
+Include a single CTA at the bottom of the message, since abandoned cart emails have a single obvious goal.
+Create a button that contrasts with the background color, big enough to catch the reader’s eye.
+Write a brief and precise text in abandoned cart CTA like “Complete purchase,” “Back to cart,” etc.

 Ecommerce marketers that sent a sequence of abandoned cart emails noticed 69% more sales compared with a single email.

-Tailor the first email to solve that specific problem, try to help, not to sell.
+Tailor the first email to solve a specific problem, try to help, not to sell.
 At first, analyze what makes the user abandon the shopping cart: was it difficult to enter their address; were they surprised with the shipping price?
-Send trigger email with an accordant solution within the first hour after the abandonment to be on the customer’s radar.
+Send trigger email with a solution within the first hour after the abandonment to be on the customer’s radar.